Jollywatt/typst-fletcher/src/layout.typ

 	)
 }

-/// Compute a lookup table of the attributes of each grid cell
+/// Compute a lookup table of the attributes of each grid cell.
 ///
 /// - nodes (array): Array of nodes to consider when calculating the sizes of
 ///  cells, where each node of the form: